 In certain industries, employees may be required to work with hazardous and corrosive materials.
 Not being properly trained on the handling of these materials or not being provided with the proper personal protective equipment (PPE) by an employer can result in an injury at the workplace.
 Exposure to hazardous materials can wreak havoc on employees and result in chemical burns, itchy eyes, difficulty swallowing, nausea, dizziness, headache, and even death.

 SLIPS AND FALLS

 Wet floors, icy surfaces, scattered debris, unattended cords, and uneven surfaces can all cause a job-related slip and fall to occur.
 A fall can lead to severe injuries, such as broken bones, head injury, spinal cord injury, and damage to soft tissue.
 In many instances, slips, trips, and falls are preventable.
 Employers should ensure that all work areas are free of scattered debris and mark off any areas that are slick, uneven, or otherwise unsafe for employees.

 Houston Workplace Accident Attorneys

 Despite safety standards put forth by the Occupational Safety and Health Administration (OSHA) and other organizations, accidents and injuries in the workplace happen far too often.
 When an employer’s negligence results in the injury or even death of an employee, they should be held accountable.
 At Ramsey Law Group, we have years of experience successfully representing injured employees of varying industries.
-If you or someone you know suffered a workplace injury, contact us today to learn more about how we can help.
+If you or someone you know suffered a workplace injury, contact us today to learn more about how our Houston work injury lawyers can help.